bryceac/wlist/README.md

 ### Contributing

-Considering that this project is in its beginning phase at the moment, there is plenty to do at the moment, such as:

-* implement subcommand generate the HTML with list ordered from highest priority to low priority
+Currently, I have been able to implement everything that I desire as of now.

-I am sure that I will eventually be able to tick these off at some point, but if you want to help out, feel free to fork this project and issue a pull request.
+However, if you think you can help make this program even better, feel free to fork this project and make a pull request.

+### Support

+While I have done a lot more programming in Rust these days, I still don't consider my abilities to be that great, so expect to be on your own.

+However, I will try my best to help you as much as I can if you email me at the address below:

+tonyhawk2100@gmail.com